 Others are caused by

-HPS is suspected in patients with possible exposure if they have unexplained clinical or radiographic pulmonary edema.
+Hantavirus pulmonary syndrome is suspected in patients with possible exposure if they have unexplained clinical or radiographic pulmonary edema.
 Chest x-ray may show increased vascular markings, Kerley B lines, bilateral infiltrates, or pleural effusions.

 If HPS is suspected, echocardiography should be done to exclude cardiogenic pulmonary edema.